 Aug 26 | Inside and Outside The Cultch | 1-5pm

-On Aug 26, 2018, Soft Cedar presented an afternoon rock show specifically targeted to young families in the neighbourhood.
+On August 26, 2018, Soft Cedar presented an afternoon rock show specifically targeted to young families in the neighbourhood.
 Instead of providing children’s programming, we decided instead to present an uncompromised concert experience that parents could attend with their kids.
-The event featured Victoria’s Peach Pyramid, Mark Mills, Balkan Schmalkan, an outdoor beer garden, 10 local artisans, 2 food trucks, and (of course) headliners Brasstronaut.
+The event featured Victoria’s Peach Pyramid, Mark Mills, Balkan Schmalkan, an outdoor beer garden, 15 local artisans, 2 food trucks and headliners Brasstronaut.

 As a way of documenting the work we present on our stages and to encourage more critical writing about Vancouver's music scene, Soft Cedar asks someone to write a reflection on each event we produce.
 Here is Leslie Chu's piece about the Aug 26th event:

 The late summer sky was overcast when the Cultch opened its doors for an afternoon of music, food, artisan vendors, and libations.
 Cheer shone amongst the smells and tastes of West Coast street cuisine.
 Plant junkies and necktie enthusiasts walked away with their usual treasures and all the honey and beeswax candles they could carry.
 Ebullient tots ran inside and outside the Vancouver East Cultural Centre.
 Families found respite in a calm-room stationed with crayons, paper, and floor pillows.

 Mark Mills overlooked the outdoor lounge from a stairwell balcony.
 Mills, a one-person pop show, strummed his guitar over programmed beats.
 Dancing parents bounced their children in their dexterous arms.